 On the property sale side, subject to market conditions, we will continue with the launch of our premium serviced residences brand on the Mainland, Hang Lung Residences (comprising Heartland Residences in Wuhan, Grand Hyatt Residences in Kunming, and Center Residences in Wuxi).
-The first batch of units at Heartland Residences in Wuhan and The Aperture in Hong Kong is scheduled for handover to buyers in the first half of 2024, at which point pre-sale revenue will be recognized.
+The first batch of units at Heartland Residences in Wuhan and The Aperture in Hong Kong is targeted for handover to buyers in the first half of 2024, at which time the pre-sale revenue will be recognized.

-REVIEW OF OPERATIONS MAJOR PROPERTIES OF THE GROUP
+MAJOR PROPERTIES OF THE GROUP